LeanneLibGriff/nine-repro/Step8CompSecurity.md

 3. Avoid unsecure wifi.
 If it's available.
 Eduroam is a better option than free wifi/cafe wifi

 #### How to create strong passwords
- * Make your password unique for each of your important accounts.
+ * Make your password unique for each of your important accounts
  * Make your password longer - at least 12 characters long.
-14 or more characters is stronger.
+14 or more characters is stronger
- * Use a combination of letters, lowercase letters and symbols.
+ * Use a combination of letters, lowercase letters and symbols
- * Enable multifactor authentication (MFA) whenever available.
+ * Enable multifactor authentication (MFA) whenever available
  * Do not incorporate personal information into your password.
-For example, the name of a child, pet, important birthdays, details from your address.
+For example, the name of a child, pet, important birthdays, details from your address
  * Find out if your email address has been compromised [here](https://haveibeenpwned.com/)

 #### Encrypt your hard drive